 Once you know there is a need, begin gathering contact information for volunteers and people that are interested in helping establish the wildflower garden.
 The more people you can get involved from the earliest point, the better, because then you have a pool of people to call on for help with different tasks and stages of the wildflower gardens creation.

 Determine Garden Space

 The best places to establish a wildflower garden are any areas that are underused, overlooked or just neglected and an eyesore.
 With a little elbow grease any patch of land can become a beautiful garden.
 Try to find somewhere that is easily accessible to the public, both for the ease of the volunteers that will be working in the garden and so that the public can see and enjoy the garden.
 Find out if land that you are interested in using is public or private.
 If private you need to approach the landowner and determine if they are willing to allow a garden to be set up, if public, you will need to approach town land commissioners to determine if a wildflower garden can be planted and tended.

 Establishing the Garden

 Once you have secured permission to use land, its time to get the garden set up.
 Because this is a wildflower garden, there is substantially less work for you to do in regards to setting up beds and borders.
 Try to keep the garden as natural as possible, using the existing landscaping as a guide.
+If you need help creating a beautiful landscape, Allscapes WA can help you.
 Take the time to find out which wildflowers are native to your area and will grow best in the environment that you have available for the community wildflower garden.
 Test soil, aerate if needed and begin to prep soil for planting and seeding.